RocketSumit/Extras/system-config/ubuntu/config.md

+# Ubuntu System Setup

+Important applications and modules to improve the workflow.
+Tested on Ubuntu 18.04 and 20.04.

 ## Dark themes

 Go to settings -> appearance and select dark theme if available.

 ## Enable nighlight

 Go to settings -> Display -> Night light and configure as per your needs.
 Looking at screen at night distrubs the circadian rhythm and consequently quality of quantity of sleep.

 ## Configuring software and updates

 Open software and updates, and check the options as shown below.
 1. In ubuntu software, check canocical-supported, community maintained, proprietary drivers and software rectricted options.
 2. In other software, check canonical partners.

 ## Fixing sound issue

 If the headphone jack is producing sound, then edit the file `/usr/share/pulseaudio/alsa-mixer/paths/analog-output-lineout.conf` and make the following changes.
 Restart required to see the changes.

 ```
 [Element Desktop Speaker]